-Most of the ones I found were either inside the unitary authority of Milton Keynes or just over the border into Northamptonshire or Bedfordshire.
 None of them were in Buckinghamshire, because technically speaking, Milton Keynes has not been in Buckinghamshire since 1995.
-If you don’t believe me then have a look at Part II point eight of the Buckinghamshire (Borough of Milton Keynes) (Structural Change) Order 1995, which reads ‘Milton Keynes shall cease to form part of Buckinghamshire’ and ‘a new county shall be constituted comprising the area of Milton Keynes and shall be named the County of Milton Keynes’.
+If you don’t believe me then have a look at Part II point eight of the Buckinghamshire (Borough of Milton Keynes) (Structural Change) Order 1995.
+It reads ‘Milton Keynes shall cease to form part of Buckinghamshire’ and ‘a new county shall be constituted comprising the area of Milton Keynes and shall be named the County of Milton Keynes’.
 The evidence is here.
 So there!

 Anyway, on the way home from all the churches I managed to persuade the girls to get out of the car and wander into a little wooded area to help me find a challenge cache.
-The challenge to be done beforehand was that you have to have found at least 4 different cache types each for 10 different cachers.
+The challenge to be done beforehand was that you have to have found at least 4 different cache types each set by 10 different cache owners.
 This is harder than it sounds, but I’d checked beforehand and both me and Ami were good for it.
-Getting to the cache was a challenge too, and I was glad I’d made the kids come with me, because it involved scaling up a tree, and it was far easier for Ami to get up than for me.
+Getting to the cache was a challenge too, and I was glad I’d made the kids come with me.
+It involved scaling up a tree, and it was far easier for Ami to get up than for me.
 It was also getting rather dark, and whilst the cache itself proved to be a torch, it was a torch that no longer supported batteries, and hence didn’t cast much light.

 The caches we found during the day were :